Medically reviewed by Drugs.com. Last updated on Mar 8, 2023.

 Living-donor kidney transplant is the most widely studied type of living-organ donation, with more than 50 years of follow-up information.
 Overall, studies show that the life expectancy of those who have donated a kidney is the same as that of similarly matched people who haven't.

 Some studies suggest that living kidney donors may have a slightly higher risk of kidney failure in the future.
 But this risk is still smaller than the average risk of kidney failure in the general population.
 Specific long-term complications associated with living-kidney donation include high blood pressure, elevated protein levels in urine and reduced kidney function.

 The risks of living liver donation also are low, but experience with this procedure is more limited because it was introduced into medical practice more recently than kidney donation.
 The first living-donor liver transplant was performed in 1989.

 Living liver donation may also cause bile leakage, narrowing of the bile duct, intra-abdominal bleeding and, in rare cases, inadequate growth of the remaining part of the liver.

 Making an informed decision

-Making the decision to donate an organ is a personal one that deserves careful thought and consideration of both the serious risks and benefits.
+The decision to donate an organ is a personal one that deserves careful thought and consideration of both the serious risks and the benefits.
 Talk through your decision with your friends, family and other trusted advisers.